 Disadvantages of mulching

 As with many fantastic things, there is always a drawback, but there is a solution if you do your mulching appropriately.
-Mulching creates a layer of material over the existing garden, making it difficult for the sun to penetrate deeply.
+Mulching creates a material layer over the existing garden, making it difficult for the sun to penetrate deeply.
 This is beneficial when extreme temperatures arise, but it is not beneficial at other times of the year, so you must be careful not to apply it too heavily.

 Examples of deterrents include:

 - Broken up eggshells.
-Snails will have a tough time maneuvering past broken up eggshells and avoiding the region.
+Snails will have a tough time maneuvering past broken-up eggshells and avoiding the region.

 - Applying petroleum jelly to the most damaged places will help since snails and slugs will find it too slippery and give up.